chofack/hello-world/README.md

 # hello-world
-Just another repository from LA, I mean from chofack
+Just another repository from LA, I mean from chofack.

+I plan to use this with R.